Opel GT X Experimental: Bold Vision of Opel’s Future

 - Electric Power: GT X Experimental stands for electrification of all Opel models by 2024

 - Opel concept vehicles: Designing the future for over 50 years

 Rüsselsheim.
 Opel is giving a preview of the exciting future of the brand with a new Brand Concept.
 Its name: the Opel GT X Experimental – a bold, 4.06-metre, 5-door, all-electric compact SUV with coupé appeal and brimming with innovative ideas.
-The GT X Experimental embodies Opel’s values and provides a glimpse of what the future holds for Opel models.
+The GT X Experimental embodies Opel’s values and vision along with providing a glimpse of what the future holds for Opel models.
 The company had already announced that it would further sharpen its profile during the presentation of the strategic PACE! plan last November.
-The GT X Experimental expresses the Opel values – German, approachable, exciting.
+The GT X Experimental is the first tangible result of this process.

 “With our PACE! plan, we have a very clear vision of how we want to create a successful future for Opel.
 Focus on a strong brand identity defined by our values – German, approachable, exciting – plays an integral role in our return to sustainable success.
 Our Brand Concept shows how these values will come to life in our products in the future.
 Our engineering and design teams have put this into effect brilliantly in the Opel GT X Experimental.
 It gives a clear idea of how we at Opel see the mobility of the future,” said Opel CEO Michael Lohscheller.

 Passion for democratising technical innovations fuels Opel’s pioneering spirit